 You have several options to get here.
 Whether you choose to take a bus from the city center, number 12 or 13, which will leave you exactly where you need to be, whether you come by car and park it in the parking lot, or walk half an hour, depending on where you are.
 There is no visiting fee.

 Admire the panorama from San Miniato al Monte

-If you want to see Florence from even higher heights, you must know it is possible.
+If you want to see beautiful Florence from even a higher altitude, you must know it is possible.
 Just 500 meters above Piazzale Michelangelo, there is the Basilica of San Miniato del Monte, a 12th-century church built in the unmistakable Romanesque style with a very beautiful facade, made up of white and green marble details.
 It is one of the highest observation points in the city, so you will practically combine two things: visiting an architectural masterpiece, but also having a dream view.

 Since you are already here, I recommend visiting the church’s two cemeteries, one bigger and somewhat atypical with many monuments, macabre, but also interesting, where many painters, sculptors, writers, and other artists have their forever sleep, and another placed in front of the church, which hosts the crypt of the family of the famous Italian director, Franco Zeffirelli.

 It’s time to leave the area and explore the other bank of the Arno River, not in any way, but crossing one of the most famous medieval bridges in Europe and even in the world, Ponte Vecchio.
 The construction, completed in 1345, initially hosted the butchers’ shops, but today it has a totally different use.
 Now it hosts some jewelry shops and is also a kind of promenade, dedicated exclusively to pedestrians.